Bunny Basics: Keeping your rabbits healthy

-Rabbit vaccinations give peace of mind for you – and give protection for your rabbits against life-threatening diseases.
-They can protect your rabbits against:
+Give protection for your rabbits against life-threatening diseases.
+Vaccines are available to help protect your rabbits against:

-Sadly, these diseases are almost always fatal but vaccinations can give your rabbits a fighting chance of survival.
-Read more about why vaccinations are really important.
+Sadly, these diseases are almost always fatal but vaccinations can protect your rabbits.
+You can read more about why rabbit vaccinations are really important.

-Fly strike is caused by flies laying their eggs on dirty fur, usually around your rabbit’s bottom.
+Flystrike is caused by flies laying their eggs on your rabbit, usually on any dirty fur around their bottom .
 These hatch into maggots which burrow into the flesh.
-This is a serious condition and can kill a rabbit in a few hours.
+This is a serious condition and can kill a rabbit very quickly.

 Dental problems in rabbits

-Your rabbits' diet is really important to their general health, especially to keep their teeth and gut healthy.
+Your rabbits' diet is really important to their general health and especially to keep their teeth and gut healthy.
 Your rabbits' teeth grow constantly and need to be worn down naturally by eating the right kinds of food.
-Without this, your rabbits could start suffering from dental problems which can be really painful and might cause other health problems.
+Without this, your rabbits could start suffering from dental problems which can be really painful and might lead to other health issues.

 Neutering your pet